Somali montane xeric woodlands: Geography

-The ecoregion covers the Karkaar Mountains, which extend east and west parallel to Somalia's northern coast, from central Somaliland eastwards to Cape Guardafui at Somalia's northeastern tip.
+The ecoregion covers the Karkaar Mountains, which extend east and west parallel to Somalia and Somaliland's northern coast, from central Togdheer eastwards to Cape Guardafui at Somalia's northeastern tip.
 A narrow coastal strip separates the mountains from the Gulf of Aden to the north.
 The Ga'an Libah and Golis Mountains in central Somaliland form the western portion of the ecoregion.
-Further east are the Cal Madow mountains of eastern Somaliland and northern Puntland.
-The ecoregion extends to sea level in the north and east, and up to 2,416 m at the summit Mount Shimbiris, the highest peak in the ecoregion and in Somaliland.
+Further east are the Cal Madow mountains of eastern Sanaag and northern Bari.
+The ecoregion extends to sea level in the north and east, and up to 2,416 m at the summit Mount Shimbiris, the highest peak in the ecoregion and in Sanaag.
 The higher mountains include outcrops of limestone and gypsum.

 Climate

 The climate is tropical and arid to semi-arid.
 Mean temperatures vary seasonally, and range from 21°C to 30°C in the lowlands to 9°C to 21°C in the mountains.
 Most rainfall occurs during the winter months.
 Average annual rainfall is less than 200 mm in the lowlands.
 Some mountain areas receive more orographic precipitation, with the escarpment near Maydh receiving 700 mm of rainfall annually.